guynir42/AstroRetriever/README.md

   which is loaded into a multidimensional `xarray` when needed.

-Data that is saved to disk is automatically retrieved by `virtualobserver` so that each call to a method like `run()` on the project object or `fetch_all_sources()` on the observatory object will continue from where it left off, skipping the sources and files it has already completed.
+Data that is saved to disk is automatically retrieved by `AstroRetriever` so that each call to a method like `run()` on the project object or `fetch_all_sources()` on the observatory object will continue from where it left off, skipping the sources and files it has already completed.